Important Things People Need to Know about Brain Hemorrhage

 If you have observed that an individual is having some or all of these signs and symptoms, you should bring him/her to the nearest hospital because chances are, there is already bleeding in his/her brain and this condition requires urgent medical attention and treatment.

 After having brought a patient to the emergency room because he/she is manifesting some or all of the signs and symptoms of cerebral hemorrhage, the next step is confirming the diagnosis of the medical condition to rule out other diseases and disorders like brain cancer as some of the warning signs may also be indicative of other serious medical conditions.
-Proper diagnostic procedures and evaluation should be done because the plan of treatment will be based on the findings and results.
+Proper diagnostic procedures and evaluation should be conducted so the plan of treatment will be judged on the analysis.
 Some of the most effective means to diagnose cerebral bleeding is by using the following:

 - Computerized Axial Tomography Scan (CT scan or CAT scan).
 This diagnostic tool will help confirm the diagnosis of cerebral hemorrhage through generating x-ray images to locate and evaluate the extent of the bleeding.

 - Magnetic resonance Imaging (MRI).
-This produces a much clearer image of the brain and other structures that might have been affected when a patient has cerebral bleeding.
+This produces a much clearer image of the brain and other structures when a patient has cerebral bleeding.

 - Lumbar tap or lumbar puncture.
 If there is a presence of blood in the cerebrospinal fluid then there is most likely bleeding in some parts of the brain.